-On August 21, 1943 took off from 3-Mile Drome near Port Moresby around 10:00am as one of sixteen P-38s providing close escort for B-25 Mitchells on a mission against Dagua and But near Wewak.
+On August 21, 1943 around 10:00am took off from 3-Mile Drome near Port Moresby piloted by 2nd Lt.
+Robert E. Feehan as one of sixteen P-38s providing close escort for B-25 Mitchells on a strike mission against Dagua and But near Wewak.

 When this aircraft failed to return, it was officially listed as Missing In Action (MIA).
-Also lost were P-38 piloted by Guttel and P-38 piloted by Krisher.
+Also lost was P-38 pilot 1st Lt John Guttel (MIA) and P-38 pilot 1st Lt.
+Elwood C. Krisher (MIA).

 Fates of the Pilot

-When the Australian Army captured the Wewak area in May 1945, they discovered on a Japanese cemetery on Mission Point with five graves with the names and dates: #1 Tierney, #2 Feehan, #3 Power, #4 Name Illegible, #5 Sheroden.
-All had a date of death listed as "Nov 1942" The date of death was deemed to be in error.
-After being exhumed, the remains were transported to the American Cemetery at Finschafen.
+During May 1945 when the Australian Army captured the Wewak area, they discovered a Japanese cemetery on Mission Point with five graves with the names #1 Tierney, #2 Feehan, #3 Power, #4 Name Illegible and #5 Sheroden.
+All had a date of death listed as "Nov 1942" but this date was deemed to be in error.
+After being exhumed, the remains recovered were turned over to American Graves Registration Service (AGRS) at the American Cemetery at Finschafen.

 The U. S. Army determined the remains in grave #1 listed as "Tierney" to be 2nd Lt.
 Robert E. Feehan.
 Grave #3 listed as "Power" was determined to be S/Sgt Mont O. Bower.
 The remains in grave #5 listed as "Sheroden" were determined to be 2nd Lt.
 John D. Elliott.
 All three were crew members aboard B-24D "Miss Carriage" 41-24207 crashed August 20, 1943.

 Feehan was declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He is memorialized at Manila American Cemetery on the tablets of the missing.